-The Beauty and the Terror: An Alternative History of the Italian Renaissance is out on 5 March 2020 (on June 1st in the USA).
-A Chinese edition is confirmed and other translations are in the pipeline.
+The Beauty and the Terror: An Alternative History of the Italian Renaissance is out in paperback on 4 March 2021.
+There will be translations into Italian, Spanish, Polish, Chinese, Russian and Romanian.

 I wrote this book because I wanted to try and fit together a set of histories of sixteenth-century that are usually told separately: the developments in art and literature (think Leonardo, Michelangelo, Machiavelli), the early years of European colonialism, the Italian Wars of 1494-1559, and the impact of the Reformation and religious change.

 The Italian Renaissance shaped western culture – but it was far stranger and darker than many of us realise.

 We revere Leonardo da Vinci for his art but few now appreciate his ingenious designs for weaponry.
 We know the Mona Lisa for her smile but not that she was married to a slave-trader.
 We visit Florence to see Michelangelo’s David but hear nothing of the massacre that forced the republic’s surrender.
 In focusing on the Medici in Florence and the Borgias in Rome, we miss the vital importance of the Genoese and Neapolitans, the courts of Urbino and Mantua.
 Rarely do we hear of the women writers, Jewish merchants, the mercenaries, engineers, prostitutes, farmers and citizens who lived the Renaissance every day.